ubc-library-rc/rdm/content/09_License-Research-Data.md

 As a counterbalance, creative outputs based on facts are protected by copyright.

 ## What can be copyrighted?
 A work produced that has something done to it (modified) in a creative, unique intellectual way can be copyrighted.
-Most of the time, creative products of the research can be covered by copyright.
+Most of the time, creative products of research can be covered by copyright.

 Copyrighted things could be:
 - Complex visualisations, like infographics and pamphlets